Customer Lifetime Value, or short CLTV or LTV, is a metric that measures the amount of money that customers spend on a business over their lifetime.

 CLTV is a key metric for most products.

-The metric is mostly important for product and marketing teams.
+The metric is most important for product and marketing teams.

 CLTV is crucial for marketing because it determines the amount of money marketing can spend to acquire a new paying customer.